 A change in feline behavior could be linked to variances in meteorological conditions, either existing or impending.
 Take steps to make your cat feel more comfortable during extreme weather conditions.

 Table of Contents:

-Does a Change of Seasons Cats?
+Does a Change of Seasons Affect Cats?

 Cats used to enjoy a reputation as weather prognosticators.
 In the 18th Century, sailors would observe the behavior of resident cats on ships.
 If the cat began acting strangely, it was assumed that a storm was coming.
 The crew would take appropriate measures to protect themselves.